 - the right to rectification and completion (correction or alteration of your (personal) data).

 - the right to data portability (right to transfer personal data)

-- the right to be forgotten - deleting or removing your personal data.
+- the right to be forgotten - deleting or removing all of your personal data.

 Should you have any questions or request regarding your rights: please mail to [firstname.lastname@example.org] stating your name, address, and phone number.
 If possible, please include your file number.
 We will meet your request or contact you within four weeks.